 Type of Framing

 Your attic floor and roof are probably framed with either trusses or with individual rafters and floor joists.
 Truss roofs function as an interlocking system and these components should not be cut.
 Standard framing using rafters and floor joists, on the other hand, can usually be reorganized easily in order to frame a hatchway opening or install a new one.
 If you have trusses and discover that they are in the way of your planned attic ladder location, you will need to seek professional advice before proceeding.

 Joist (or Truss) Spacing and Orientation

 Standard-size attic ladder kits are designed to fit between floor joists (or trusses) that have a 24-inch spacing (on center).
 This means there is about 22 1/2 inches of open space between each joist pair.
 If the gap between your framing measures 22 1/2 inches and one of those gaps falls over where you’d like to install the ladder, you’re in luck.
 If not, additional framing will be required.

-It's also possible that the joists are running in the wrong direction for your ladder installation.
+It's also possible that the joists are running in the wrong direction for the ladder installation.
 With standard framing, this can be overcome by simply cutting out sections of the joists and then framing the rough opening with doubled-up headers and joists.
 With trusses, however, you may be out of luck.
 Check with a professional about your options.

 Basic Space Requirements for an Attic Ladder

 Length and Weight

 Attic ladders are sold in different lengths.
 Be sure to measure the distance from your ceiling to the floor and buy an appropriate size.
 Weight relates to the load capacity of the ladder itself.
 As a general rule, the more weight a ladder can hold, the sturdier it is.
 At the very least, buy a ladder that can handle the weight of the heaviest person who will be using it plus the heaviest load they will be hauling up and down.
 This may mean that a 250-pound capacity is sufficient, although 300 pounds may be a better choice, even if it requires some extra framing.